KernelGamut32/terraform-fundamentals-public/exercises/08/README.md

  #### Maps

-  * Maps are also not new in 0.12, and they work very similarly to how they did before, except that they now allow a type constraint for the related value(s)
+  * Maps also allow a type constraint for the related value(s)
   * A map is just a collection of key/value pairs

  ```hcl